-Jonathan Steinberg was first elected to serve as State Representative in the 136th Assembly District of Westport in 2010 and is now serving his fifth term.
+Jonathan Steinberg was first elected to serve as State Representative in the 136th Assembly District of Westport in 2010.
 The district includes most of Westport.

-He serves as House Chair of the Legislature's Public Health Committee.
-Jonathan also serves on the Energy & Technology, and Transportation Committees.
+He serves as House Chair of the Legislature's Energy & Technology Committee.
+Jonathan also serves on the Public Health and Transportation Committees.

 He is a member of the Advanced Manufacturing, Tourism, Long Island Sound, and Intellectual Disabilities Caucuses and is now Co-Chair of the Bioscience Caucus.

 Jonathan was first elected to Westport's Representative Town Meeting, the town's legislative body, in 2003.
 During his seven-year tenure, he was elected unanimously as Deputy Moderator three times and, at various times, chaired four RTM committees: Health & Human Services, Information Technology, Library Museum & the Arts, and the ad hoc Communications Committee.

 In addition to his RTM roles, Jonathan Steinberg has also been more broadly involved in town affairs.
 He served on a number of town groups appointed by Westport's First Selectman: the Town Plan Implementation Committee and its Downtown Plan Subcommittee (which he chaired), the Wastewater Management Committee and its Septic System Education Taskforce (which he co-chaired), as well as the Celebrate Westport Committee and the Longshore 50th Anniversary Committee.

 Jonathan is co-founder of the Westport Cinema Initiative, dedicated to bringing a movie theater back to Westport.
 He has been a supporter of the Wakeman Town Farm and is an active member of Westport's League of Women Voters.
 Jonathan is also a former board member of the Suzuki Music School of Westport.